-E. Termination of Probation and Parole
+D. Termination of Probation and Parole.

-Depending on the performance of the probationer or parolee, probation or parole may be terminated early (see page 42-43 for the regular period of each type of probation and parole), or in "failure cases," adverse actions such as parole revocations may be taken.
+Depending on the performance of the probationer or parolee, probation or parole may be terminated early (see page 47 for the regular period of each type of probation. and parole), or in "failure cases," adverse action such as parole revocation may be taken.